Student Undergraduate Research Council (SURC)

 OUR Peer Mentors work in the Office of Undergraduate Research throughout the year.
 These Peer Mentors run our Peer Advising Hours, in which they provide guidance, advice, and support to students who are just getting started with undergraduate research and students who are already involved.
 They also assist in outreach activities, such as class visits and tabling events.
 This is a one-year commitment which typically begins in the summer semester and runs through the end of the Spring term (at least).

-If you are interested in applying to be an OUR Peer Mentor, please make sure to keep an eye out in the OUR Monthly newsletter and on our social media channels for openings.
+If you are interested in applying to be an OUR Peer Mentor, please make sure to keep an eye out in the OUR Monthly newsletter and on our social media channels for openings in mid-Spring 2019.